Newtayo/Vet-clinic/README.md

 In order to run this project you need:

+- Ensure you have a github account and you are signed in.

+- Ensure you have PostgreSQL installed on your machine.

 ### Setup

 Clone this repository to your desired folder:

+- On git bash Run **git clone https://github.com/Newtayo/Vet-clinic.git**

+- Cd to the folder you cloned the repository to.

 ### Install

-Install this project with:
+No installation is required

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command in the schema.sql, data.sql and query.sql files

 ### Run tests

-To run tests, run the following command:
+Test is not available at this moment

 ### Deployment

-You can deploy this project using:
+No deployment is available yet

 <p align="right">(<a href="#readme-top">back to top</a>)</p>